andock/andock/docs/index.md

-# Andock - Hosting with Docksal
+# Andock - A poor man's PasS

-Develop your project with Docksal, build and deploy with Andock.
+Andock makes it dead simple to get Docksal environments up on your server.

 ## Key features
 * Unlimited staging environments